TechSckoolByVijay/killercoda-scenarios/s01l03-file-creation/step2.md

 ---

-## 🔍 Question 2: Read Your Files Instantly
+## 🔍 Practice Exercise 2: Read Your Files Instantly

 Now let's read the content you just created. `cat` is perfect for quick file reading: